scorelab/LabelLab/README.md

 > **NOTE**: Before starting the server create a file named `.env` same as `.env.example` and add your **OAUTH** and **DATABASE** credentials in the file.

 And use [localhost:3000](https://) to browse.
+To enable ForgotPassword feature allow Less Secure App Access to your Gmail account.

 > **NOTE**: This version is only supporting for Chrome and Firefox browser.
 And make sure to instal the extension -> Redux Dev Tools in chrome extension library.